 peer to space's team

 Tina Sauerländer, Director

-Carlotta Meyer is an online curator and project assistant for peer to space.
+Carlotta Meyer is a project manager and curator for peer to space.
 Studying art and image history as well as cultural studies at HU Berlin, she focuses on photography and the concept of collecting, including its motivations and ways of presentation.
 Her comprehensive project (since 2014) deals generally with the history of collecting and more specifically with tangible collections such as cabinets of wonders, Aby Warburg’s Mnemosyne Atlas or private fetish and trivia.
 Further, she is the founder and editor of the zine Darkheaven, an anthology of diverse contributions on specific topics.
-The first issue on “secrets” will be released in the beginning of 2017.
+The first issue on “secrets” will be released in June 2017.

-Peggy Schoenegge is an online curator and project assistant for peer to space.
+Peggy Schoenegge is a project manager and curator for peer to space.
 Additionally she assists janinebeangallery with projects and co-curated the gallery’s show URBANFUSE (2013).
 She completed her bachelor degree in art and image history in addition to social science at HU Berlin and is now working on her master degree in art history at TU Berlin.
 She focuses on art from the 1950s onwards, in particular performance and new media art in the context of gender.
 Her bachelor thesis is about Valie Export’s performance Kausalgie and the staging self.

 peer to space's history